drsalonsogil/QM_eMMa/README.md

 .qm_emma/bin/terachem -> .../bin/qm_emma
 ```

-so Amber reaches `qm_emma` without the repository containing a program with the historical name.
-A future Amber patch could remove even this compatibility link.
+so AMBER reaches `qm_emma` without the repository containing a program with the historical name.
+A future AMBER patch could remove even this compatibility link.

 ## Requirements

 The runtime environment must provide:

 - Linux
-- Amber with `sander` and QM/MM `EXTERN` support
+- AMBER with `sander` and QM/MM `EXTERN` support
 - an NVIDIA GPU supported by the installed CUDA stack
 - Python >= 3.10
 - NumPy